bkesterbyld/maroon-potato/src/pages/index.md

         subtitle: ''
         content: >
-          Above is globally distributed and can handle ingest, analysis, and processing of large data sets.
+          Above is globally distributed and can handle ingest, analysis, and processing of large data sets
         actions: []
         image: images/speed5.png
         media_position: left